gabortill/angularjs-style-guide/README.md

 **why?**

+* Improve readability.
-* Improve readability and easier to understand the component.
+* Easier to understand the component.
 * Single responsibility principle is part of the OOP.

 ```js